renayo/cosmic_semiotics/README.md

 Raw data and all code.

-The code is in Mathematica Wolfram language.
+The code is in either Puthon or Mathematica Wolfram language.
 (You can download Wolfram Mathematica for a month-long free trial.)